 - dairy-free milk (our unsweetened homemade cashew milk recipe)

 - salt and pepper

 No cashews were harmed while making this sauce.
 The sour cream is a perfect base and it reminds me of the potato casserole my mom used to make.
 Well, she also added boiled egg slices and sausages to it back then.
 I skip those obviously now.

 Sour cream goes hand in hand with sweet paprika powder in our family.
 It is an awesome combination.
 You won’t regret trying it.
-You will see it also in our Vegan Cabbage Soup, so stay tuned. 🙂
+You can also see it in our Vegan Cabbage Soup. 🙂

 How to make easy scalloped potatoes?

 The first step is to prepare the potatoes.
 Wash them, peel them and slice them for about 1/8 inch thick.

 Peel and slice the onion, chop the garlic and on a bit of olive oil or coconut oil cook them until tender.
 You can add them raw later, but we think the pre-cooked slightly caramelized onion slices give an additional layer of flavor to this potato casserole dish.